hallam24/AdoNetTest/readme.md

 ## AdoForm
 Contains an MVC project that mimics a user registration page.

+Web.config contains the connection details for the server you wish to use.

 HomeController is the only controller.

 SecurityHandler handles hashing and comparing passwords.